orientechnologies/orientdb-docs/NET-Database-Update.md

 - `Run()` Executes the update on the database and returns an integer.

-- `ToString()` Executes the update on th edatabase and returns a string.
+- `ToString()` Executes the update on the database and returns a string.

 ### Example